 Taylor’s Falls/Chisago County to Osceola Landing • Daily or annual state park pass needed if you park at Interstate State Park

-This stretch of the St. Croix River—Taylor’s Falls down to Osceola Landing—is one of the most beautiful rivers to kayak or canoe in Minnesota.
+This stretch of the St. Croix River—Taylor’s Falls down to Osceola Landing—is one of the most beautiful river sections in Minnesota to kayak or canoe.

 About the St. Croix River

-The St. Croix, combined with Wisconsin’s Namekagon River, is a designated National Scenic Riverway, all 200-or-so miles of it.
+The St. Croix, combined with Wisconsin’s Namekagon River, is a designated National Scenic Riverway, all 200ish miles of it.

 This particular segment is very accessible from the Twin Cities and hosts the dramatic cliffs the Interstate Parks (both Minnesota’s and Wisconsin’s) are famous for.